pylhc/pylhc.github.io/docs/resources/publications.md

     }
     ```

-??? abstract "Luminosity Studies In A Traveling Waist Regime In The Compact Linear Collider, `J. Barranco García, E. Marín Lacoma, and R. Tomás García`, [Phys.
+??? abstract "Luminosity Studies in a Traveling Waist Regime in the Compact Linear Collider, `J. Barranco García, E. Marín Lacoma, and R. Tomás García`, [Phys.
 Rev. ST Accel.
 Beams **16**, 2013](https://link.aps.org/doi/10.1103/PhysRevSTAB.16.041001){target=_blank}"
     ```
     @article{PhysRevSTAB.16.041001,
       title = {Luminosity Studies in a Traveling Waist Regime in the {{Compact Linear Collider}}},